Stand43/godot_breakable_glass_custom/README.md

-A procedural glass fracture system for Godot 4.x.
+A procedural glass fracture system for Godot 4.x (4.3 and lower require you to change @export_tool_button to boolian with a setter).
 This addon extends `CSGPolygon3D` to allow you to draw window shapes of any complexity and shatter them dynamically at runtime using a realistic radial fracture pattern.

 Made with AI.
 Probably even works) (Tested(kind of))